Vol.1 No.2

 These instances are not the only ones where the murderer and

 Columbo should know each other well.
-In A Friend in Deed, Police
+In A Friend in Deed,

 Commissioner Mark Halperin was ignorant of Columbo's abilities and ruses